-Carys has also authored a chapter within the SAGE textbook publication 'An Introduction to Play' that will be published early next year.
+Carys has also authored a chapter within the SAGE textbook publication 'An Introduction to Play' (2021).

 Being a teacher educator Carys' focus is to nurture, mentor and support the workforce of the future ensuring they are given a sound knoweledge base for their journey into teaching.

 Carys has worked collaborativey with education authority leads on various projects involving the early years and with colleagues to create resources for use in schools.